napari/napari/docs/source/explanations/rendering.md

 ## Array-like Interface

 Napari renders data out of an array-like interface.
-The data can owned by any object that supports `numpy`'s slicing syntax.
-This is flexible and powerful, but it means that simple array accesses can result in the execution of arbitrary code, code that may perform IO or computations, using [Dask](https://dask.org/) or some other means.
+The data can be owned by any object that supports `numpy`'s slicing syntax.
+One common such object is a [Dask](https://dask.org/) array.
+Rendering any array-like data is flexible and powerful, but it means that simple array accesses can result in the execution of arbitrary code.
+For example, an array access might result in disk or network IO, or even a complex computation.
 This means array accesses can take an arbitrary long time to complete.

 ## Asynchronous Rendering

-Since we don't know how long an array access will take, and we never want the GUI thread to block, we cannot access arrays in the GUI thread unless we know they are fully in memory.
-Instead, Napari's rendering has to be done _asynchronously_.
+Since we don't know how long an array access will take, and we never want the GUI thread to block, we cannot access array-like objects in the GUI thread.
+Instead, napari's rendering has to be done _asynchronously_.
+This means rendering proceeds at full speed drawing only the data which is in memory ready to be drawn, while in the background worker threads load more data into memory to be drawn in the future.

-The renderer will only draw data that is fully in memory, so that it never blocks on IO or computations.
-Meanwhile, more data will be loaded into memory in the background.
-The frame after the data is loaded the renderer will draw the new data along with the previously drawn data.
-This necessarily means that Napari will sometimes draw partially loaded data.
-For example, it might draw only portions of a full image or draw images that are blurry, until the data has fully loaded.
+This necessarily means that napari will sometimes have to draw data that's only partly loaded.
+For example, napari might have to show a lower resolution version of the data, such that the data appears blurry until it's fully loaded.
+There might even be totally blank portions.

+Although showing the user partial data does not sound great, it is vastly better than having the whole application become unusable and feel broken.
+And if the user does want to wait until loading has finished, they are free to do so.

-Issues that Napari has without asynchronous rendering include [#845](https://github.com/napari/napari/issues/845), [#1300](https://github.com/napari/napari/issues/1300), and [#1320](https://github.com/napari/napari/issues/1320]).
+Issues that napari has without asynchronous rendering include [#845](https://github.com/napari/napari/issues/845), [#1300](https://github.com/napari/napari/issues/1300), and [#1320](https://github.com/napari/napari/issues/1320]).

 ## VRAM

-Even if the data is loaded into RAM fully in the background, Napari still needs to move the data from RAM into VRAM.
-Unlike the load into RAM, the transfer into VRAM must be done by the GUI thread.
-If the data is too large then loading it will cause a slow frame that the user will notice.
+The graphics card can only render data which is in VRAM.
+The transfer of data from RAM to VRAM must be done in the GUI thread.
+Because of this we can only move a certain amount from RAM into VRAM per frame, without hurting the framerate.

+## Chunks

-This leads to the requirement that all data needs to be broken into chunks, where a chunk is a deliberately vague term for a portion of the data that Napari can load and render independently.
+All data that napari renders needs to be broken into chunks.
+A chunk is a deliberately vague term for a portion of the data that napari can load and render independently.
 The chunk size needs to be small enough that the renderer can at least load one chunk per frame into VRAM without a framerate glitch, so that over time all chunks can be loaded into VRAM smoothly.

 ## Renderer Requirements